Ali-Elshorpagi/Snake_Game/Snake_Game/README.txt

 Don't Press "S" OR "N" OR "T" OR "Z"

-Don't Forget that I Advised You
+Don't forget that I advised you